epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 The depicted graph represents a network comprising 69 actors, providing a means to quantify the strength of interactions.
 Further details can be accessed by hovering over an actor's photo.
 When two actors are connected, it indicates that they have collaborated in a movie.
 Moreover, the edges (segments connecting actor pairs) are weighted based on the total number of movies in which they have played together.

 The graph's construction offers a comprehensive understanding of how the frequency of collaborations influences actors' positions on the cinematic stage.
-In constructing the graph, we employed the Fruchterman-Reingold force-directed algorithm, but to make it more accessible, let's refer to this type of graph as a "spring graph."
+In constructing the graph, we employed the Fruchterman-Reingold force-directed algorithm, but to make it more accessible, let's refer to this type of graph as a "spring graph".
 In essence, envision each node as connected by a spring whose attractive force is proportional to the weight of the corresponding edge.
 Consequently, actors who have collaborated frequently will exhibit strong connections, tightly linked by these "springs", while actors who have never worked together will lack any attractive forces within the graph.

 Interestingly, a distinct cluster quickly emerges.
 Situated at the bottom right of the graph, this cluster is essentially the Harry Potter movies cluster.
 A significant number of actors exclusively participated in the Harry Potter film series (though they may have had roles elsewhere, our previous constraint might have filtered out lesser-known movies).
 As a result, all these actors are closely grouped, yet the entire cluster has shifted away from the overall mass of the graph because, in general, they did not interact with other actors.
 Furthermore, Harry Potter actors who also appeared in other well-known movies are positioned toward the center of the main graph due to their additional collaboration with the actors of the main cluster.